 Get back to what you love with occupational therapy

 Getting hurt is no fun, especially when it affects your daily life.
-When injuries stop you in your tracks you can turn to NMC Health Therapy & Rehabilitation for help.
+When injuries stop you in your tracks you can turn to NMC Health Physical Therapy & Rehabilitation for help.

 Whether you’ve experienced a work-related injury or are having trouble with your fine motor skills, there’s a personalized therapy plan waiting for you.